 Company: Southwest Airlines

-Vision: To become the world’s most loved, most flown, and most profitable airline.
+Vision: To be the world’s most loved, most efficient, and most profitable airline.

 Vision: Be the world’s authority on helping organizations focus on what matters.